 The empirical consultant will be available here at the Law School 10 hours a week.
-To request empirical assistance, please contact Leslie Street by email (email@example.com) or by phone at 919-843-4959 to arrange an appointment to discuss your project.
+To request empirical assistance, please contact Nick Sexton by email (firstname.lastname@example.org) or by phone at 919-843-7898 to arrange an appointment to discuss your project.
 Please provide the following information:

 This service is provided in cooperation with Duke's Goodson Law Library.